 You will receive a letter asking you to ring and book an appointment.
-If no contact is made within 2 weeks of sending the letter you will be removed from the waiting list.
+If no contact is made within two weeks of sending the letter you will be removed from the waiting list.

-Please do let us know if you do not wish to be on our waiting list or that your condition has since improved and treatment is not required.
+Please do let us know if you do not wish to be on our waiting list or your condition has improved and treatment is now not required.

-On the first attendance you will be clinically assessed by one of the physiotherapists in the department who will be able to inform you if physiotherapy can be of benefit to you.
+During the first appointment you will be clinically assessed by one of the physiotherapists in the department who will be able to tell you if physiotherapy can be of benefit to you.
 Students may be involved in your care but are supervised at all times.

-If physiotherapy is appropriate the therapist will discuss with you the best treatment options for you to gain the maximum benefit.
+If physiotherapy is appropriate the therapist will discuss with you the best treatment options for you.